 • How you can apply this approach to recalling past lives

-How to Improve Your Memory Recall Using Your Senses
+How to Recall Past Lives Using Your Senses

-Give more attention to the moment and focus on the sights and sounds, how you feel physically and emotionally, and even add more stimuli such as biting into a lemon or feeling the texture of your clothing.
+Give more attention to the moment, focusing on the sights and sounds, how you feel physically and emotionally, and even adding more stimuli, such as biting into a lemon or feeling the texture of your clothing.

 We remember our vacations so well because we have heightened awareness of our experiences.
 We try new foods, look more intently at the landscape, observe the people around us, and notice the differences in smells and the quality of the light.
 We bask in the sun, get thrills skiing the perfect snow, or try some new activity.

-Imagine if you were so preoccupied in a past life that you were not filling your consciousness with memories.
+Imagine if you were so preoccupied during a past life that you were not filling your consciousness with memories.
 There would be little there to recall.
-I find that scary, yet in my work with past lives, exploring mine and helping others explore theirs, I frequently witness this failure to form memories.
+I find that scary, yet I frequently witness this failure to form memories in my work with past lives, whether exploring mine or helping others explore theirs.

 How Our Senses Create Memories and Enhance Past Life Recall